Hubbarus/RESTfulShortener/README.md

      "shortened" : "http://hostname.com/n"
  }

-Also, see swagger-file in the root.
+Also, see swagger-file "api-documentation" in the root.

+P.S: This API only for my personal CV.